Last Updated on September 13, 2022.

-- Another way to clean and disinfect your wheels is to thoroughly spray the wheels first with white vinegar and then with hydrogen peroxide and then let it soak and rinse.
+- Another way to clean and disinfect your wheels is to thoroughly spray the wheels first with white vinegar OR hydrogen peroxide and then let it soak and rinse.
 Both are natural and safe.

 - Both vinegar and hydrogen peroxide are not only safe, but they are also cheap and handy to have around the house.